 That’s what I want to explore.
 It’s the familiarity of it, that kept me in that place for a lot longer than I should have allowed myself to be.
 The way that version of myself stayed despite logically knowing better.

 The fact that til this day I have some family members trying to initiate talks with me on what I can do to return to that relationship, without them knowing the ins and outs of what exactly I endured within it.
 (God forbid!)
-As my mother always said nobody knows exactly what goes on in other people’s relationships from the outside.
+As the saying goes “nobody on the outside knows exactly what goes on inside other people’s relationships”.

 The thing is though, if I’m trying to dig for the roots of this, I think it started with my childhood conditioning, what my parents did and didn’t tell me, what my teachers told me, what I saw and heard growing up, what I consumed on television, what I read in books.
 I learnt so much about how important it was to respect others… and not so much an emphasis was placed on how to respect myself.
 How to decide what I would and would not allow for myself.
 Was it a sign of the times?
 I just feel like a lot of that was absent.